okuvshynov/rlscout/README.md

 ### idea
 1. Train a really strong model for some game (currently freestyle gomoku 8x8, maybe othello 8x8 in future) <-- currently here
-2. Use that model to guide full search and find a (weak? how to make strong?) solution to a game.
+2. Use that model to guide full search and find a solution to a game.

 ### First implementation of mcts